allenrobel/configs/README.md

 # Install the DCNM Ansible Collection using uv

-This repository exists because I prefer uv over pip to install things, and the DCNM Ansible Collection is setup with pip in mind.
+This repository exists because I prefer uv over pip for dependency management, and the DCNM Ansible Collection is setup with pip in mind.

 This repository contains a script which installs the DCNM Ansible Collection and uses uv to install the DCNM Ansible Collection's dependencies.
 The script also copies files (described below) into the